primo-browser/alex-store/docs/cmdtutorial.md

   ```cmd
   PrimoBrowser.exe --no-proxy
   ```
-  (and press Enter) (If you haven't noticed by now, every command you type into cmd.exe is not actually run until you press Enter).

   The browser should launch, however, you will notice that the Proxy extension is missing, and the browser does not ask for you to log in.
   Launching it with this flag has disabled the proxy internally!